jcmf/gribbl/data-uri.coffee.md

 I guess stream support might be nice too.

-Let's just let the module's entire API consist of a single function that encodes its first argument and returns the resulting URL as a string, taking an options object as a second argument.
+Let's just let the module's entire API consist of a single function that encodes its first argument and returns the resulting URI as a string, taking an options object as a second argument.
 Both arguments are optional -- for example if you just wanted to read from a file, you can specify the `path` option (or `filename`) and omit `contents`